Purely inseparable Richelot isogenies: Abstract

 \section{Abstract}

-We show that if $C$ is a supersingular genus-$2$ curve over an algebraically-closed field of characteristic~$2$, then there are infinitely many Richelot isogenies starting from~$C$.
-This is in contrast to what happens with non-supersingular curves in characteristic~$2$, or to arbitrary curves in characteristic not~$2$: In these situations, there are at most fifteen Richelot isogenies starting from a given genus-$2$ curve.
+We show that if $C$ is a supersingular genus-$2$ curve over an algebraically closed field of characteristic~$2$, then there are infinitely many Richelot isogenies starting from (the Jacobian of)~$C$.
+This is in contrast to what happens with nonsupersingular curves in characteristic~$2$, or to arbitrary curves in characteristic not~$2$: In these situations, there are at most fifteen Richelot isogenies starting from a given genus-$2$ curve.

-More specifically, we show that if $C_1$ and $C_2$ are two arbitrary supersingular genus-$2$ curves over an algebraically-closed field of characteristic~$2$, then there are exactly sixty Richelot isogenies from $C_1$ to~$C_2$, unless either $C_1$ or $C_2$ is isomorphic to the curve $y^2 + y = x^5$.
+More specifically, we show that if $C_1$ and $C_2$ are two arbitrary supersingular genus-$2$ curves over an algebraically closed field of characteristic~$2$, then there are exactly sixty Richelot isogenies from $C_1$ to~$C_2$, unless either $C_1$ or $C_2$ is isomorphic to the curve $y^2 + y = x^5$.
 In that case, there are either twelve or four Richelot isogenies from $C_1$ to~$C_2$, depending on whether $C_1$ is isomorphic to~$C_2$.
 (Here we count Richelot isogenies up to isomorphism.)
 We give explicit constructions that produce all of the Richelot isogenies between two supersingular curves.